Infersync vs Asana: keep cross-functional planning, add the engineering decision layer

 The specific use cases that pulled us out of bed to build Infersync in the first place.

-- Real cost per task computed from native time tracking (hours × rate) — Asana has no native cost-per-task from time.
+- Real cost per task from native time tracking (hours × rate) plus cost-per-feature analytics from commits + PRs, Asana has no native cost-per-task from time.

-- AI assignment ranked by skill × availability × (1 / cost), with over-budget and unavailable candidates auto-excluded.
+- Routing ranked by skill × availability × (1 / cost), with over-budget and unavailable candidates auto-excluded before the assignment is made.

 Infersync vs Asana, feature by feature